HashEngineering/infinitecoin-wallet/README.md

-Welcome to _digitalcoin Wallet_, a standalone digitalcoin payment app for your Android device!
+Welcome to _Infinitecoin Wallet_, a standalone Infinitecoin payment app for your Android device!

 This project contains several sub-projects: